meizucustoms/meizucustoms.github.io/index.md

 [Русский](https://msucks.space/ru)

 ## Who we are?
 Our deveopment team consists of two members - @tdrkDev and @rtx4d.
-We are enthusiasts who want M6 note to have future.
+We are enthusiasts who want M6 Note to have future.

 ## Why MeizuSucks?
 ### Security
-Open-Source kernel lets you to do not care about privacy problems.
+Open-Source kernel lets you never care about privacy problems.
 All last Google's and Lineage OS' security patches are merged to kernel and ROM.
-Also while reverse-engineering stock kernel We've found out **backdoors** in it.
+Also while reverse-engineering stock kernel We've found **backdoors** in it.

 ### Drivers
 Reverse-engineered and refactored drivers' code works like clockwork.
-Stock kernel drivers are not optimized as it should be.
+Stock kernel drivers are not as optimized as they should be.

 ### Performance
-Out [chat](https://t.me/msucks_chat) members did a research and figured out that performance increases (in some tests/games) on MeizuSucks.
-For example, **Call Of Duty Mobile** works finely on **Medium** graphical settings on MeizuSucks Q, but lags on **Low** graphical settings on Nougat ROMs, maybe Flyme 6/7/8.
+Our [chat](https://t.me/msucks_chat) members did a research and figured out that performance increases (in some tests/games) on MeizuSucks.
+For example, **Call Of Duty Mobile** works fine on **Medium** graphical settings on MeizuSucks Q, but lags on **Low** graphical settings on Nougat ROMs, maybe Flyme 6/7/8.

-## Give me money to buy a bread
+## Give me money to buy some bread
 [Donate (QIWI)](https://qiwi.com/n/TDRKDEV)

 ## What's working?